ahuth/ahuth.github.io/src/articles/types-can-be-like-tests.md

 Another way of thinking about them, though, is that they influence how we write our code.
 We write the minimum amount needed to make the tests pass, and then refactor.
 From this standpoint, types can be used in a similar way.

 Frequently I find myself writing code and not knowing the best way to proceed.
-Consider a [cellular automata implementation](https://github.com/ahuth/automata) function to compute the next iteration given a set of rules.
+Consider a function in a [cellular automata implementation](https://github.com/ahuth/automata) to compute a next iteration given a set of rules.

 ```ts
 function next(row: Row, rules: Rule[]): Row {